paulbricman/paulbricman.github.io/_reflections/2021-08-14-navigating-ideology.md

 ---
 layout: post
 age: 20.77
-title: navigating ideology
+title: navigating worldviews
 ---

-## navigating ideology
+## navigating worldviews

 > "Be a Columbus to whole new continents and worlds within you, opening new channels, not of trade, but of thought." -- Henry David Thoreau